Best Term Deposit Rates Australia (2026)

 2. Consider your view on interest rates

 If you expect rates to fall, locking in a longer-term deposit now preserves your rate.
 If you expect rates to rise, a shorter term lets you reinvest sooner at a higher rate.
-Great Southern Bank's 5.50% 5-year rate is only worthwhile if rates fall below that level in the coming years.
+The best 5-year rate in our comparison is only worthwhile if rates fall below that level in the coming years.

 3. Watch the short-term rate gap